 Every academy in Nottinghamshire is required to follow a set procedure in cases of suspected child abuse.
-We have four Designated Safeguarding Leaders who are required to refer their concerns to MASH (Multi-Agency Safeguarding Hub) who may then refer to other agencies, including Children's Social Care Services.
+We have four trained Safeguarding staff members who are required to refer their concerns to MASH (Multi-Agency Safeguarding Hub) who may then refer to other agencies, including Children's Social Care Services.
 Sometimes this leads to further investigation so that children at risk can be identified quickly.
 While we seek, in general, to discuss these concerns with the family and where possible seek agreement to making the referral, this will only be done where such discussion and agreement seeking will not place a child at increased risk of significant harm.
 This procedure is intended to protect children from abuse.
-When an academy refers a concern about a pupil to the Children's Social Care Services Department, it is not accusing the parents of abuse, but requesting that further investigation takes place to establish whether a child is at risk.
+When an academy refers a concern about a pupil to the Children's Social Care Services Department, it is not accusing the parents of abuse, but requesting that further support may be given to a family to establish whether a child is at risk.